verge-io/docs/docs/knowledge-base/posts/accessing-ui-from-a-vm.md

 dateCreated: 2022-09-07T17:52:09.082Z
 ---

-## How to Access the VeregOS UI from a VM
+## How to Access the VergeOS UI from a VM

 In networking terminology, this process is commonly known as hair-pinning.
 Hair-pinning occurs when a packet travels to an interface, goes out towards the Internet, but instead of continuing, it makes a “hairpin turn” and comes back in on the same interface.

 ### Steps to Create a New Rule on the Internal Network

-To access the VeregOS UI from a VM running inside the platform, follow these steps to create a new rule:
+To access the VergeOS UI from a VM running inside the platform, follow these steps to create a new rule:

 1. **Navigate to the Internal Network**: Go to the internal network that the VM is currently connected to.